 The reason most companies make counteroffers is so that they – rather than you – are in control of the timetable for transition.
 When someone resigns, the general rule is a two week notice period (a month or longer for those in senior management roles).
 That means the company’s got to scramble to find a substitute for the mission critical role you’ve been filling.
 Odds are, it’s going to take longer than that to find a candidate who’s going to be a good fit.

 Before you grab a counteroffer, it’s important to think about what’s being offered and what actually brought you to the point of leaving in the first place.
 A counteroffer is almost always about money.
 The reasons people leave are almost never about money alone.
-The reasons people leave are money and something else.
 Or more commonly, something else and maybe money too.
 Where’s the something else in this counteroffer?

 If you pass on the job offer in your hand right now, what’s the cost of finding the next one?
 The statistical numbers show you’ll be job hunting again within 6 to 12 months.